Hofstede/userscripts/cleanup/twitter/delete-old.md

 2. Go to your profile page (twitter.com/username) and scroll to the bottom a few times to make it load a few hundred tweets.
 (If you want to undo favorites, go to twitter.com/favorites.)

-3. Use the browser's Web Console or JavaScript Console and paste all of this script in it.
+3. Use the browser's Web Console or JavaScript Console and paste all of [delete-old.js](delete-old.js) in it.
 (And run the code obviously.)

-4. In the Console, run:
+4. In the Console, run: `TWD.start()`
-   `> TWD.start()`

 ## Tweaking